anotherwebguy/anotherwebguy/README.md

 ## 👨🏻‍💻 &nbsp;About Me

 - 🔭 I’m currently developing Android/IOS Applications in [Flutter](https://flutter.dev).
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning everything.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
-- 🥅 2021 Goals: Contribute to Open Source projects
+- 🥅 2021 Goals: Contribute to Open Source projects.
-- ⚡ Fun fact: I love to draw and listening music
+- ⚡ Fun fact: I love to draw and listening music.
 - 📧 How to reach me mohitrajputms123@gmail.com

 ## 👯&nbsp;Connect with me: